 Staying home has taken on a new meaning, and for some, a priority, amid the COVID-19 pandemic.
 But what if the design of the home environment isn’t helping, especially if you have dementia?
 Alzheimer’s WA has a great website with really practical information on houses and apartments.
+But we need to create all environments for dementia.

 Of course, staying home also means staying in the community.
 So the neighbourhood and facilities need to be dementia-friendly too.
 The website also has this covered.
 There are sections on, Public buildings, Gardens, Hospitals, and Care environments.